 5.2.8 Using IORM Profiles

-I/O Resource Management (IORM) interdatabase plans support profiles to ease management, and configuration of interdatabase plans for hundreds of databases.
+I/O Resource Management (IORM) interdatabase plans support profiles to ease management, and configuration of interdatabase plans for many databases.

 attribute can be set to either database